weingrill/RoboTel/docs/manual.rst

 The telescope can be operated manually for commissioning, testing or observation.
 To enable manual operation:
 * Turn the power switch on the main panel to "ON".
-* Press "START" to start the hydraulic system.
+* Start the hydraulic system, if necessary.
 * Turn the brake clearance to "ON".
 * On the pendant control turn the manual key switch to "ON".